“Everyone in this room’s got at least one big talent, and we’re all here to find out what that is”

 One time, I was enjoying a Magic Me arts workshop in a care home lounge, ten pairs of older people and children, with a storyteller and a visual artist.
 Near me Simone, 9, and Magda 83, were comparing notes on the joys and dilemmas of choosing clothes for a special occasion.
 I realized that I was witnessing within just this one pair, maybe 180 years of life – from Magda’s birth to Simone’s death, two lifetimes, overlapping in this exchange, this afternoon.
 What a wealth of stories, ideas, dreams!
 What rich material for a shared creative project!

-Over nearly 35 years, Magic Me has developed a practice of intergenerational arts work, based on creative encounters like this one, and some simple principles.
-At the start of Global Intergenerational Week we thought we’d share them with you.
+Over nearly 35 years, Magic Me has developed a practice of intergenerational arts work, based on creative encounters like this one, and some simple principles, which we’d like to share with you.

 Whatever the ages of the younger and older generations involved, whatever their situations and reason for meeting, Magic Me believes that everyone has a past, a present, a future and an imagination.
 Sometimes in our activities, a child leads or shares a skill, sometimes an adult, but our working practice assumes all have something unique to offer, and the potential to reveal hidden talents.